shivanshkc/zoolection/README.md

 ## Instructions

+- Running the zookeeper cluster:
-- Run `docker compose -f zookeeper.yml up -d` to run a local Zookeeper cluster.
+    - With docker compose: `docker compose -f zookeeper.yml up -d`
+    - With docker or podman: `bash zookeeper.sh`
 - Run a few instances of the application using `go run .` across different terminals.
 One of them should get elected as the leader.
 - Close the instance that is the leader and see another instance get elected.